Diploma in Chinese Studies (N70)

 1-4

-You must also have sat for Mathematics (Elementary/ Additional) and one subject listed in the 1st group of relevant subjects for the ELR2B2-A Aggregate Type listed here ( 33KB).
-This subject will be used for ELR2B2-A aggregate computation.
+To be eligible for selection, students must also have sat for Mathematics (Elementary/Additional) and fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type listed here ( 33KB).

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.